 - A pathologist fails to correctly identify cancerous tissue

 When a misdiagnosis or failure to diagnose cancer occurs, it can cause significant problems for the patient.
 Some skin cancers are slow to spread, but others can metastasize quickly, leading to a need for more aggressive, and possibly less effective, treatments.

 Melanoma: A fast-growing form of skin cancer that often looks like a mole.
 Melanoma is more likely to spread than other skin cancers, and it leads to a higher number of deaths than other types.

 Squamous cell carcinoma: Growths that start in the outermost layer of the skin, often resembling scaly skin, an open sore or a wart.
 Squamous cell carcinoma is more common than melanoma, but leads to many fewer deaths.

 Basal cell carcinoma: Growths that start in the deepest layer of the skin, and the most common form of skin cancer.
 Basal cell carcinoma rarely spreads, but can be deadly when it does.

 Not every skin cancer misdiagnosis is caused by malpractice.
 However, in cases where a doctor fails to adequately follow up on signs or symptoms of skin cancer, the patient may have a legitimate cause for bringing legal action.

-If you or a loved one had a delay receiving skin cancer treatment due to a misdiagnosis or failure to diagnose, you should talk with an experienced medical malpractice attorney to see if you have a viable claim.
+If you or a loved one had a delay receiving skin cancer treatment due to a misdiagnosis or failure to diagnose, you should consider your legal options.
 Get a free case evaluation now.

 Skin Cancer Detection and Screening